2.1 Optical Design and Detectors

 The optical design of WFC3 was driven by the need to provide a large field of view and high sensitivity over a broad wavelength range, excellent spatial resolution, and stable and accurate photometric performance.
 WFC3 features two independent imaging cameras: the UV/Visible channel (UVIS) and the near-infrared channel (IR)Figure 2.1 shows a schematic diagram of the instrument’s optical and mechanical layout.

 On-axis light coming from the HST optical telescope assembly (OTA) is intercepted by the flat 45° WFC3 pick-off mirror (POM) and is directed into the instrument.
-For IR observations, the channel select mechanism (CSM) then diverts the light into the IR channel; for UVIS observations, the CSM mirror is simply removed, which allows the light to enter the UVIS channel.
-Because of this design, only a single channel, either UVIS or IR, can be used at any one time, although it is possible to switch between them fairly quickly.
+For IR observations, the Channel Select Mechanism (CSM) then diverts the light into the IR channel; for UVIS observations, the CSM mirror is moved out of the incoming beam's path, which allows the light to enter the UVIS channel.
+As a result of this design, only a single channel, either UVIS or IR, can be used at any one time.
+Although it is possible to switch between them fairly quickly, only one channel switch per visit is permitted to minimize the total number of CSM moves (see Section 10.3.1 for channel switching instrument overhead times).

 The primary characteristics of the two channels are summarized in Table 2.1.